bhaskar9034/careconnectors/README.md

 ● Data Security and Privacy
 ```
 ## **Use Cases**
-⮚In this website, patient can `Schedule Appointment`
-with the doctor for the respective problem.
+⮚In this website, patient can `Schedule Appointment` with the doctor for the respective problem.<br />
-⮚ Also `View Doctor’s Availability.`
+⮚ Also `View Doctor’s Availability.`<br />
-⮚ The Hospital staff will `Allocate Appointment` to the
+⮚ The Hospital staff will `Allocate Appointment` to the people.<br />
-people.
-⮚ After the allocation it will `Notify the time to Patient.`
+⮚ After the allocation it will `Notify the time to Patient.`<br />

 ## UML Diagram
 ![uml diag](https://github.com/pmutyalu/careconnectors/assets/130680906/2c5c7298-f02e-4b5b-8efa-12c5f8b04801)